 When an array is created, the elements of the array are initialized to the default value of the corresponding element type.
 For numeric values like integers and floating points, the default values is zero, for objects, the default is null.
 Java also provides syntax for static initialization of arrays, for the case where the array values are known when writing the program.
-In this case, the elements are written as a comma-separated sequence inside of []{ and []} brackets.
+In this case, the elements are written as a comma-separated sequence inside of $\{and \}$ brackets.
+These pre-initialized arrays are expressions, so they can be assigned to variables or passed as arguments to methods.

 Here are some examples: